A step-by-step guide to a once-a-week budget meal prep that will save time and money without taking up the weekend +

-You can use Evernote or Pinterest to collect recipes, or you can use a meal planning app.
-With this app, you can collect recipes, create meal plans and shopping lists all on your phone or computer.
+You can use Evernote or Pinterest to collect recipes, or you can use a meal-planning app.
+With an app, you can collect recipes, create meal plans, and write shopping lists all on your phone or computer.
 It’s pretty handy.

 And if you’re looking for a step-by-step guide to making meal planning super easy, a plan that helps you eat healthy within your budget, check out my eBook Plan Cook Save.